The best place to start, is looking at how much interest you’ll be charged on debt versus how much interest you’ll earn through saving.

-If the interest you’ll be charged is greater than the interest you’ll earn, it’s likely to be a good idea to put as much money as you can towards repaying debt before building your savings.
+If the interest charged is greater than the interest you earn, it might be a good idea to put money towards repaying debt before building your savings.

-It’s also worth thinking about what funds you’d have available in case of an emergency.
-Ideally, you’d have an emergency savings fund that can cover at least 3 months’ worth of living expenses.
+Also, consider what funds you have available in case of an emergency.
+Ideally, you should have an emergency savings fund that can cover at least 3 months’ worth of living expenses.

 But until then, having the balance available through a credit card can, at least, help put your mind at ease and bring you closer to managing your finances.

-Some debts don’t need to be repaid straight away.
+Some debts don’t need to be paid off straight away.
 For example, with a mortgage or personal loan, you’re likely to have an agreement with your bank about how much you repay a month.

 Once you’ve covered those repayments, any extra funds can go into your savings.